-The start of construction on the first of five segments for the West Broadway Reconstruction Project is moving closer.
+Construction has begun on the first of five segments for the West Broadway Reconstruction Project.
 The Project will preserve and enhance the economic vitality of Council Bluffs by transforming West Broadway into a more viable and aesthetically pleasing transportation corridor for businesses, residents and drivers.
 The Project encompasses West Broadway from 36th Street to the west and 15th Street to the east.

 The City and IDOT signed a transfer of jurisdiction agreement in May of 2016, turning over maintenance responsibilities to the City.
 As part of the deal, IDOT is providing $20 million in funding.
 The Mayor sees this as a once in a lifetime opportunity for developing "the front door" of Council Bluffs.

 Construction on Segment 1 began in March 2017 and is expected to occur until the end of the year.
 For more information about the West Broadway Reconstruction Project visit www.wbreconstruction.com, and follow us on Facebook for real-time construction alerts.